kychanbp/credit_risk_mgmt_fintech/docs/source/prediction/environment_models.md

 # Creating Models of the Environment (WIP)

+Disclaimer: The author is not a machine learning expert.
+His primary experience is in credit risk management.
+The theoretical part of this chapter is a note for himself which he found interesting and wants to share with others.

 ## Why Supervised Learning Works?

 In short, "Low Training Error + Suffient Data Relative to Model Complexity $\implies$ Low Test Error".